Rouble recovers, stocks slide after Putin sends troops to breakaway Ukraine regions | Business

 The rouble recovered from a near two-year low in volatile trading while Russian stocks slumped on Tuesday after President Vladimir Putin ordered troops to two breakaway regions in eastern Ukraine after recognising them as independent.
 Putin's announcement on Monday drew immediate international condemnation and the West is now expected to announce new coordinated sanctions against Russia.

 Possible measures could target major financial institutions, blocking Russia's access to global electronic supplies or steps designed to curb its energy firms.
-The rouble hit 80.97 against the dollar, a level last seen on March 23, 2020, before trimming its losses to trade unchanged at 79.81 as of 1008 GMT.
+The rouble weakened to 80.97 against the dollar, a level last seen on March 23, 2020, before rebounding to stand 0.7% higher at 79.24 as of 1023 GMT.

 The Russian central bank said it was ready to take all necessary measures to support financial stability, and analysts said forex interventions to limit rouble losses were one of options on the table.
 The central bank did not respond to a request for comment.

-Against the euro, the rouble was 0.3% weaker at 90.41 , having earlier hit 91.44, its weakest since April 2021.
+Against the euro, the rouble was 0.3% stronger at 89.88 , having earlier hit 91.4475, its weakest since April 2021.
 The rouble is trying to recover after its biggest one-day drop since the outbreak of the COVID-19 pandemic on Monday.
 Russian markets plunged on Western fears that Putin's move to recognise the independence of the two regions collectively known as the Donbass and send in forces to "keep the peace" may presage a major war.

 "It was nothing but a disaster yesterday – news that the conflict with Ukraine in Donbass could be turning hot triggered a massive sell-off in all types of assets," BCS Global Markets said in a note.
 Russian OFZ bonds fell further, with yields on 10-year OFZ bonds, which move inversely to prices, hitting their highest since early 2016.